NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ## Begin by Activating CAP

-As always with CAP, you must activate the `amesGCM3` virtual environment to access the Python executibles:
+As always with CAP, you must activate the `amesGCM3` virtual environment to access the Python executables:

 ```bash
 (local)>$ source ~/amesGCM3/bin/activate      # bash